zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

 ======================

-The default configuration files define the default configuration for a specific kernel on a specific platform.
+The default configuration files define the default configuration for a specific kernel on a specific SoC.
 For example:

 * :file:`arch/arm/configs`,
 * :file:`arch/x86/configs` and